 Cranberry Orange Bread

-Every year when it gets close to Thanksgiving, I start to crave Cranberry Orange Bread.
+Every year when it gets close to Thanksgiving, I start to crave Cranberry Orange Bread for a holiday brunch or to serve as an easy side dish.
 This recipe, which is a version of the one my grandmother made each year for the holidays, is bright in flavor from the fresh cranberries, orange zest, and juice, and holds up really well if you make it ahead of time.

 In my mind, it’s a perfect breakfast or snack, topped with a thick smear of cream cheese.
 And it’s been so fun to see my kids develop a love for this bread, too!